 Sure.
-So, so Plato definitely is caused really from back sleep.
-So since we started sleeping our babies on their backs, we’re getting, there was like a 300% increase in Platos.
+So, so flat head syndrome is caused really from back sleep.
+So since we started sleeping our babies on their backs, we’re getting, there was like a 300% increase in flat head syndrome.
 Right.
 And it’s very simple.
 It’s just, you know, you have a soft skull and the baby is sleeping on that soft skull for many, many years.
 If they’re working with you guys yeah.
 Many few hours a day.
 Right.
 And so the, if they’re in one position for a long time, that skull is gonna become shaping.
 Right.
 So that is the main risk factor is back sleeping, but there’s nothing we can do about that because we have to sleep our babies on their backs for safety.

 So that’s a risk factor.
 Another risk factor is because they’re on their back so much.
 They’re really not on their tummys very much mm-hmm

 Right.
 Is that because they’re sitting in that, you know, bucket seat or, you know, container of some kind and they just, they get their comfortable position, whether it’s the head turn to the left or the head turn to the right.
 And, and then it becomes a downward spiral from there because then that part of the head softens making it that much more attempting to continue to keep their head on that side.

 Exactly, exactly.
 Right.
 So it causes a restriction in neck mobility.
 Mm-hmm

 So containers are not your best friend, the first, you know, three or four months of life.
 Yeah.
 I would tell families if you can avoid using those up until four months, you’re out of the woods with the head shape.
 And so then you can start using them if you want mm-hmm

 So, um, yeah.
 I mean, we have to use them at times, but you don’t want your baby sleeping in them.
 You don’t want ’em in them for long periods of time.
 Mm-hmm